chrisrcoles/truss/README.md

 Upon running the start command, the CSV file will be parsed, transformed, and normalized.
 If there are any exceptions found, they will be printed.

+If no file to write is explicitly noted, the normalized CSV will be printed to `output.csv`

 # Run Tests
 1. Run all tests `python -m unittest discover tests`
 2. Run a specific test `python -m unittest tests/<test_file.py>`